sikt-no/graphitron/README.md

     _AbortExecutionExceptions_ to be thrown, leading to top-level GraphQL errors.
     Also, if the given error is not present in the schema as a returnable error for a specific mutation, validation violations and IllegalArgumentExceptions on this mutation will cause top-level GraphQL errors.
-* `exceptionToErrorMappings` List of mappings that define how specific java exceptions are converted to GraphQL errors.
-  * `mutationName` - The name of the mutation.
-  * `errorTypeName` - The name of the error type in the GraphQL schema.
-  * `databaseErrorCode` - The database error code associated with the exception.
-  * `exceptionMessageContains` - OPTIONAL.
-A string that the exception message must contain.
-  * `errorDescription` - OPTIONAL.
-A description of the error to be returned to the user.

 #### Code references
 * _externalReferences_ - List of references to classes that can be applied through certain directives.